-Plot widths are typically 9.2 - 9.5m on the vertical roads (Dale Rd, Black Carr Rd, Springfield Rd, Rosemary Rd, Green Lane).
+Plot widths are typically 9.2 - 9.5m on the vertical roads (Dale Road, Black Carr Road, Springfield Road, Rosemary Road, Green Lane).
 Plot widths on Melciss Road are slightly narrower at around 7.8m - 8.3m, whilst the corner angled plots benefit from wider frontages but narrower rear gardens.
+It should be noted it may not be feasible or viable to build at existing plot widths as average plot sizes are generally decreasing.